South Africa motivated by poor ODI record against Bangladesh, says Markram

 "You will do well to keep him off the cricket field.
 He's quite a tough guy and he'll be itching to go again tomorrow, I'm sure."

-South Africa are third in the World Cup standings with three wins from four games, while Bangladesh are sixth with one win.
+South Africa are third in the World Cup standings with three wins from four games.
+Bangladesh are sixth with one win.
 The top four advance to the semi-finals.

+While South Africa will go into the game off the back of a sensational win over England, Bangladesh lost their last match by seven wickets against India.

+However, Bangladesh captain Shakib Al Hasan said form would not affect the match, adding: "In a World Cup it doesn't matter whether you won your last game or you lost your last game.